oraqlle/cpp-book/src/ch03-common-concepts/data-types.md

 #### Arithmetic Operations

-Integral and floating point types are categorized as *arithmetic* types which mean they support the common arithmatic operations like addition, subtraction etc.
+Integral and floating point types are categorized as *arithmetic* types which mean they support the common arithmetic operations like addition, subtraction etc.
 ```cpp
 auto main() -> int {
     // addition